GrinonBarrett/Taksidos/Extras/Magic Armor.md

 Maile
 $21,500, 37 lb.
 2/4
-Fine alder-dyed sliken layers beneath chain utilizing steel and hadrium present the wearer with *immunity to unarmed attacks with an odd attack roll*.
+Fine alder-dyed silken layers beneath chain utilizing steel and hadrium present the wearer with *immunity to unarmed attacks with an odd attack roll*.
 Cost to repair is $900 per point.

 **Mirror Plate**